GYelectronic/GY_LCD_MLX90640/README.md

 Version: V2.4
   1.To optimize the image display.
   2.Optimize the mode of measuring temperature, low temperature of human body temperature measurement.

+Version: V2.5
+  Solve the crash bug when serial port output is enabled.